 Some of the newly designed dorms have walk-in closets which are amazing but for those old fashioned room setups, where there is no closet door, you will need to purchase a curtain or panel, a tension curtain rod, and clip rings.

 If your college student is planning on having a television in their room, you will need a coaxial cable.
 Extension cords are also a much-needed item.
 We would recommend using one that is both double and triple-pronged.
 Seems there are never enough outlets when you are moving to a new place.

 Many students also like to have a mini-refrigerator in their room.
 Some roommates may share the refrigerator so that will determine the size, but some may prefer their own.
 Many stores, such as Best Buy, will allow you to order it online and arrange to pick it up or have a family member or friend pick it up, at the store of your choosing.

 Most dorm check-in processes allow you to use their hand truck.
-Many of the hand trucks/flatbed hand trucks are collapsible so bringing your own, if you have one, is highly
+Many of the hand trucks are collapsible so bringing your own, if you have one, we highly

-recommended as you may not be able to get your hands (no pun intended) on one.
-Personally, I bought this folding hand truck and left it with my daughter so she can use it to move out at the end of the semester.
+recommend that you do as you may not be able to get your hands (no pun intended) on one.
+Personally, I bought this folding hand truck and left it with my daughter so she could use it during the year and move out at the end of the semester.

 Can You Bring It?

 As for what you should not bring, we’ve got that information too.
 Read our What Not to Bring blog.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.